aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/troubleshooting.md

   a) change the value of the `NODE_OPTIONS` variable to `--max_old_space_size=32768`
 4. Release the accelerator pipeline again

-Note: this manual change will need to be re-applied everytime you upgrade to a new LZA version or re-run the LZA installer pipeline.
+Note: this manual change will need to be re-applied every time you upgrade to a new LZA version or re-run the LZA installer pipeline.

 ### Error in Security Stack - CloudFormation did not receive a response from your Custom Resource
 Cause: Throttling can happen based on the concurrent Lambda execution quota.

 Workaround: Disable the Event Bridge rule `ASEA-SecurityHubFindingsImportToCWLs` in the Security account.

-### Error in SecurityResource stack - AWS Config rate exceeeded error
+### Error in SecurityResource stack - AWS Config rate exceeded error
 Cause: Too many resources are deployed in parallel, leading to rate limiting errors.

 Workaround: Increase the resources allocated to CodeBuild and increase NodeJS `max_old_space_size`